markuched13/markuched13.github.io/posts/bof/write.md

 4. Then call printfile(.data)
 ```

-Note that we can't just directly put in flag.txt in to ebp since its a x86 binary we need to put in 4 bytes at a time thats why i separated `flag & .txt`
+Note that we can't just directly put in flag.txt in to ebp since its a x86 binary we need to put in 4 bytes at a time thats why i separated `flag & .txt` in the exploit script

 Here's the exploit script [Exploit](https://github.com/markuched13/markuched13.github.io/blob/main/solvescript/ropemporium/write/exploit32.py)